onedata/onedata-documentation/doc/advanced/rest/onezone/overview.md

 REST API operations from the permissions perspective in Onezone service can be divided into 2 groups, depending on the actor making the request:
- * **User requests** - regular end user requests are authenticated based on the `macaroon` header, which must include valid client access token, and authorization is made based on the privileges assigned to the user in the system.
-Each operation in this API that is available to end users, has a list of required privileges, except for the operations which are related to user account management, i.e. each user can perform any operation on his account, the `macaroon` header example:
+ * **User requests** - regular end user requests are authenticated based on the `X-Auth-Token` header, which must include valid client access token, and authorization is made based on the privileges assigned to the user in the system.
+Each operation in this API that is available to end users, has a list of required privileges, except for the operations which are related to user account management, i.e. each user can perform any operation on his account, the `X-Auth-Token` header example:
  ```
-   macaroon: IAUYCGOUASGDJHASDJKVAHSDJHASDKJHABSDKJHBASKJHDBKJHASBDKJHBASDKJHBASD...
+   X-Auth-Token: IAUYCGOUASGDJHASDJKVAHSDJHASDKJHABSDKJHBASKJHDBKJHASBDKJHBASDKJHBASD...
  ```
  * **Provider requests** - when a Oneprovider service needs to request some action from the Onezone service, it must authenticate using the peer certificate which was assigned to this provider when registering in the Onezone service.
-In such case the `macaroon` header is not necessary.
+In such case the `X-Auth-Token` header is not necessary.

 Some special operations are completely open and require no authentication:
  * `POST /user/authorize` - authorizes user with authentication token through